 Once your support contract is signed, you will probably be assigned an account manager and technical contact at the IT support company.
 Invite these people into your business and aim to give them an understanding of how your company operates and what your objectives are.

-You should also establish a clear point of contact for computer support within your company.
+You should also establish a clear point of contact for IT support within your company.
 It usually makes sense for this to be the person with responsibility for IT - if your business is larger, you might need to hand this role to more than one person.

 Get the right business computer support process

 Most IT support contracts allow you to raise a certain number of support requests each month, or calculate charges based on the number of requests raised.
-It’s therefore important you set up a support process to ensure your IT support company is only contacted when necessary.
+It?s therefore important you set up a support process to ensure your IT support company is only contacted when necessary.

 You will probably want to channel IT support requests through the key contact in your business.
 They can establish if the issue is one your company can deal with itself, or whether they should to pass it to your support supplier

 Your IT support company may be able to help you set up an effective support process.
-They will almost certainly have worked with clients in a similar position, so don’t be afraid to ask for assistance.
+They will almost certainly have worked with clients in a similar position, so don?t be afraid to ask for assistance.

-Log computer support requests
+Log IT support requests

 You should be able to establish whether your support provider is responding promptly and sticking to your service level agreement.
 By monitoring the number of support requests and the time spent dealing with them, you should also be able to calculate whether you are getting value from your support contract.